skycover/aicom-llama.cpp/README.md

 ## Model conversation templates

-When using Llama2-chat model, specify "-s chat" in command line.
+When using Llama2-chat model, specify "-t chat" in command line.
 Otherwise the Saiga format will be used.
-The formatters are custom (not library ones) for the historical reasons.
+Both formatters are custom (not library ones).

 ## Run